 We would definitely recommend giving Zwift a try.
 It’s fun, sociable and a great alternative when you can’t, or don’t want to run outdoors.

-* You will need a Zwift RunPod, Which can be purchased from the LG shop. (or Apple Watch).
-Treadmill, and a phone or tablet with the Zwift app, bluetooth, and an internet connection.
+- You will need a Zwift RunPod (or Apple Watch, or treadmill belt speed sensor), a treadmill, and a phone or tablet with the Zwift app, bluetooth and an internet connection.

-* Sign up for a Zwift run account at zwift.com and put LGRC after your name.
+- Sign up for a free Zwift run account at zwift.com and put LGRC after your name (to make it easier for fellow Goats to find you).

 Please feel free to contact us if you need help with any of the above.